Red Oak: Meaning and use

-The American red oak is the symbol tree of the state of New Jersey.
+The Red Oak originates from North America and is the symbol tree of the state of New Jersey.

 Red Oak